 - Wish to pursue graduate studies in education, applied linguistics, theoretical linguistics, or a language

 - Plan to pursue graduate work in information technology, medicine, or law

-- Are interested in working for a governmental agency
+- Have interest in working for a governmental agency

-- Are considering careers in translation or interpretation
+- Are considering careers in translation, interpretation, advertising, publishing, or literature

 - Wish to pursue careers in legal or medical consulting

 - Are considering military intelligence careers